NickyBoy89/quacs-oxy-scraper/README.md

 *NOTE:* Please note that some of the functions take a long time to run (>30s) because of the speed of the servers that they scrape data off of

-The `prerequisite_scraper` is the worst offender, having to query the server each for ~700+ classes, and takes around 20 minutes total
+The `prerequisite_scraper` is the worst offender, having to query the server each for ~700+ classes, and takes around 20 minutes total (~7min on a nice internet connection)